 Can AI redesign any type of website?

-How much does it cost to redesign a website with AI compared to hiring a designer?
+How much does it cost to redesign a website with AI vs hiring a designer?